The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 It is assumed that 10% of patients with gallbladder stones also have common bile duct stones.
-Symptoms vary, typical is intermittent obstructive jaundice, mainly in relation to an attack of pain, pancreatitis or cholangitis.
+Symptoms vary; typical is intermittent obstructive jaundice, mainly an attack of pain, pancreatitis, or cholangitis.

 However, many patients have no or only minor symptoms.
 Unlike cholecystolithiasis, biliary colic with choledocholithiasis is often associated with vomiting.

-About three-quarters of all patients with choledocholithiasis have pain, which is virtually indistinguishable from cholecystolithiasis with respect to location, severity, and radiation.
+About three-quarters of all patients with choledocholithiasis have pain virtually indistinguishable from cholecystolithiasis concerning location, severity, and radiation.